rumlingd/mobius_on-premise_doc/source/landing_page.rst

 Empower your product with our pre-trained models and customize the models according to the use case.
 This Computer Vision technology is engineered to work on GPUs with a Linux operating system.
-We believe that privacy matters even in the 21st century, and therefore all processing happens on the device locally, and not somewhere on cloud servers.
+We believe that privacy matters even in the 21st century, and therefore our main product is only available as SDK to be installed directly in the client's infrastructure.
+However, to facilitate testing, we offer this easy-to-use test API.

 Mobius Vision SDK is broadly split into |mobvis_image| and |mobvis_video|.